How to Become a Professional Trader

 Trading basics are typically factual in nature.
-Order types are what they are, and there isn't any subjectivity in that.
-The same goes for most other trading basics.
-There isn't a lot of subjectivity, and if there is it is relatively minor.
-One information source may say to start trading day trading forex with at least $500, while another source may say to start with at least $1,000.
+There isn't a lot of subjectivity, and if there, it is relatively minor.
+One information source may say to start forex trading with at least $500, while another source may say to start with at least $1,000.
 One source isn't necessarily right or wrong.
-The information from multiple sources is just telling you that you should definitely start with at least $500 and ideally with $1,000 or more.
+The information from multiple sources is indicating that you should definitely start with at least $500 and ideally with $1,000 or more.

-Trading books at your local book store, or reputable trading websites provide you with all the trading basics you need at a relatively low cost, or no cost.
-The exchanges themselves provide most of the markets basics traders need.
-For example, the New York Stock Exchange and NASDAQ stock exchanges provide educational resources on how the stock market operates via the main menus on their websites.
-The Chicago Mercantile Exchange does this for futures and the Chicago Board Options Exchange does the same thing for those wanting to learn about options trading.
+Books on trading found at your local bookstore, or reputable trading websites provide you with all the trading basics you need at a relatively low cost or no cost.
+The exchanges themselves provide traders with most of the market basics.
+For example, the New York Stock Exchange and NASDAQ provide educational resources on how the stock market operates through the main menus on their websites.
+The Chicago Mercantile Exchange does this for futures and the Chicago Board Options Exchange does the same for those wanting to learn about options trading.

 Trading Systems and Techniques

-Upon learning trading basics, and then learning more about the market being traded, the next step is to learn strategies that will produce a profit in that market.
+Upon learning trading basics and then learning about the market being traded, the next step is to learn strategies that will produce a profit in that market.
 Such strategies are subjective, which means the source of the information matters.
 Free resources may provide generic strategies that worked at one time, but no longer work.
 Finding viable strategies requires much more research and verification than learning trading basics.
-As discussed above, when learning strategies, open up charts and look for examples of the strategy at work.
+When learning strategies, review charts and look for examples of the strategy at work.

 The best method of learning a trading technique is to find a professional trader that will teach you their trading technique.
 Some professional traders offer websites or books highlighting their methods.
 They may also provide personal mentoring, which is the most direct approach for learning how to trade.

 Practice doesn't make perfect.
 Perfect practice makes improvements.
-In trading we will never have perfect results because we will never win all our trades.
+In trading, there are never perfect results because not all trades are won.
 And that is okay.
-We don't need to win every trade to produce a good living.
-What is required, though, is implementing our method nearly perfectly.
-This is within our control, while results are not.
-If we do the right thing, favorable results are more likely.
-Doing the right thing is following the methods we have learned and opted to use.
+You don't need to win every trade to produce a good living.
+What is required, though, is implementing your method nearly perfectly.
+This is within your control, while results are not.
+If you do the right thing, favorable results are more likely.
+Doing the right thing is following the methods you have learned and opted to use.

 When first learning a method it may seem very easy.
-When we go implement it, though, it may be harder than we anticipated.
+However, when you begin to implement it, it may be harder than anticipated.
 Most traders quit at this stage and seek out another strategy.
 Unfortunately, these types of people rarely become successful.
 Even a simple trading strategy often requires at least several months of hands-on experience before the method starts producing profitable results.

-As a trader progresses, and gains more experience, they will likely find ways to improve their strategies or notice other market tendencies that can be exploited if another strategy is formulated.
-A successful trader may also find that a strategy that once worked is no longer performing as well.
-In this way, a trader is always learning from their experiences and trying to find better ways of doing things.
-They are simply adapting to changes in the market which may make current strategies obsolete but opens the door for a new strategy to be deployed.
+As a trader progresses and gains more experience, they will likely find ways to improve their strategies or notice other market tendencies that can be exploited if another strategy is formulated.
+A successful trader may also find that a strategy that once worked is no longer performing well.
+In this way, a trader is always learning from their experiences and trying to find better ways of performing their job.
+They are simply adapting to changes in the market that may make current strategies obsolete but provides an opportunity for a new strategy to be deployed.